Frequently Asked Questions

 Can I stop making payments to ReLease if I make a claim?

-When you purchase a ReLease plan you are responsible for your total cost of coverage whether you make a claim or do not.
+When you purchase a ReLease plan you are responsible for your total cost of coverage, whether you make a claim or do not.
 If you choose to move out early you are also responsible for any deductible amount, at the time of your claim, before ReLease begins covering your penalties.

 For example, Matt purchased a plan and his cost of coverage is $300 with a $500 deductible.
 Matt opts to pay $25 per month for his 12-month lease term and decides to move out early during the fifth month of his term.
-When Matt moves, he is responsible for the rest of his premium upfront, or $175, plus his deductible, $500, before ReLease starts covering his early termination penalties.
+When Matt moves, he is responsible for the rest of his cost of coverage upfront, or $175, plus his deductible, $500, before ReLease starts covering his early termination penalties.

 What’s a deductible?